 Ways Event Planners Structure Their Fees

-Nevertheless, if you want to start a part-time or even full-time business, there are roughly five ways to structure your event fee and quote your fees to your clients:
+If you want to start a part-time or even full-time business, there are roughly five ways to structure your event fee and quote your fees to your clients:

 - Flat project fee